 "San Leandro Business" means any business which possesses or establishes all of the following at least six months before bids or proposals are opened by the City:

 Yes.
 Contracts governed by this policy do not include:

-No, all applications must be submitted online through the City’s Employment Opportunities page.
+No, all applications must be submitted online through the City’s open Job Opportunities page.

 Persons with disabilities who require special accommodations to participate in the recruitment process may contact the recruiter at [email protected]